Caravans of Salt - Tuareg Trade Routes in Niger Africa

 © Franco Paolinelli

-Salt may well have been man's earliest addiction.
+Salt may well have been humankind's earliest addiction.
 Salt drove economies, opened trade routes and settlements, even sparked bitter wars.
 Today we take it for granted - something to flavour our fries.
 But in Africa's sahel, salt remains a valuable commodity - indispensable for animals and men.
 In Niger, Tuareg caravans continue across the Tenere Desert to fetch salt from the Bilma oasis and barter millet for dates.
 Five milleniums since the story of Lot's wife was first told, salt is still made in pillars and transported by camels to distant markets.
 This site celebrates the survival of one of the world's most ancient and fascinating cultures - The Caravans of Salt.

 Each winter Tuareg caravans cross Niger's Tenere desert to fetch salt from the Bilma oasis and barter millet for dates.
 Salt is indispensable for Sahelian livestock and scarce local deposits combined with heavy consumption ensure profitable markets.
 In the past, for protection, caravans assembled and travelled en masse.
 They were accompanied by a representative of the Agadez Sultanate, who negotiated safe passage and determined salt prices.
 Frequently over 20,000 camels took part.
 This system has long disentegrated and nowadays, participants consist of families and friends who club together under the guidance of a 'madagu' - chief or headman.